Ildarik/100-days-of-code/log.md

 **Today's Progress**: Handle no tasks.
 Fix and dry styles.
 Mess with apache configuration.

 **Thoughts**: It is hard to be curious and stay motivated after changing location and always working from home

+## Day 98: April 02, 2020 Thursday

+**Today's Progress**: Little improvements on assp and get-id projects (styles, features etc)

+**Thoughts**: Good knowing one language gives you ability to not fear other languages